spamegg1/spamegg1.github.io/tarski's-world/README.md

       - The clicked position already has a block on it:
         - in this case, moving is not possible.
         - Then change the selected position to the clicked position.
-        - Update the block display.
+        - Update the block display to show the block at clicked position.
     - Move is disabled:
       - then change the selected position to the clicked position.
-      - Update the block display.
+      - Update the block display if there is a block there.

 All of this can be handled inside the `World` class, Controller will just call it.